How to Prepare for Surgery: A Step-by-Step Patient Guide

 Knowing exactly how to prepare for surgery can make your procedure safer, reduce stress, and help your recovery go more smoothly.

 This guide provides a clear, step-by-step surgery preparation checklist, including what to do before surgery, the day of surgery, and how to prepare your home for recovery.
+You can also get a personalized sugery preparation checklist to prepare with confidence.

 To understand what happens after your procedure, review your full surgery recovery timeline.